TMC – UNIT 13

 COLOUR WHEEL

-• Colour theory was first developed by Isaac Newton, and gave us understanding on how colours can make us feel, for example, red is a passionate colour, making us feel love, passion, anger and danger, whilst green is used to symbolise health, nature and success, and blue is used to symbolise cold, sadness and depression.
+- Colour theory was first developed by Isaac Newton, and gave us understanding on how colours can make us feel, for example, red is a passionate colour, making us feel love, passion, anger and danger, whilst green is used to symbolise health, nature and success, and blue is used to symbolise trust, loyalty, coldness and sadness.
 The colour wheel is mainly made up of 3 main colour groups, these are primary, secondary and tertiary; along with that, there are seven main colour schemes which range from monochromatic, analogous, complementary, split complementary, triadic, square, and rectangle; the wheel can be broken down even further to separate warm and cold colours, warm being red, orange and yellow whilst cold colours being blue, green and purple.

 Colour Theory